porsche-design-system/porsche-design-system/packages/storefront/src/pages/getting-started/design-workflow/design-workflow.md

-# Culture
+# Design Workflow

-## Introduction
-We foster an open and connected design culture for all digital Porsche products by using the right resources, standardised tools and workflows together.
-Abstract allows us to make the design process fully transparent and structured with an intelligent file management and automated version control.
-To work on your own, within the team or the whole Porsche Design Community together.
-Bringing the different roles and teams closer and enable a more efficient design workflow.
+We foster an transparent and effective design workflow within all digital Porsche products by sharing standardised tools and workflows.
+The tool **Abstract** enables a transparency and structure offering an intelligent file management and automated version control.
+Bringing different roles and teams closer and enabling a design collaboration without the risk of losing data.

+## General understanding and access to Abstract
 [Read more about Abstract](https://www.goabstract.com/how-it-works/) or watch some [Videos from Abstract](https://vimeo.com/goabstract).

-## Getting Started
-To use Abstract and access the Sketch files the most recent version of the Abstract [Browser App](https://app.goabstract.com/) or the [Desktop App](https://app.goabstract.com/) must be installed.
-Porsche owns and manages the organization Porsche UI and its members.
-To join the organization you have to request access by sending an email to [porsche-ui-kit@porsche.de](mailto:porsche-ui-kit@porsche.de) including your firstname, lastname, corporate email address and the project you are working for, i.e. Porsche Finder
+Porsche owns and manages the private organization Porsche UI.
+To join the organization as designer please first [request a Porsche UI Abstract Seat](http://eepurl.com/gnOIXD).
+To access the Sketch files the most recent version of the Abstract [Browser App](https://app.goabstract.com/) or the [Desktop App](https://app.goabstract.com/) must be installed.

 ### Project and File Structure
 The Porsche UI Organization is structured by context within the sections General, Apps, Web and Vehicle.